Yellow fever: Signs and symptoms

 Yellow fever begins after an incubation period of three to six days.
 Most cases cause only mild infection with fever, headache, chills, back pain, fatigue, loss of appetite, muscle pain, nausea, and vomiting.
 In these cases, the infection lasts only three to six days.

 In 15% of cases, the disease enters a second, toxic phase, characterized by recurring fever, accompanied by jaundice caused by liver damage, as well as abdominal pain.
 Bleeding in the mouth, nose, eyes and gastrointestinal tract causes vomit containing blood, hence one of the names in Spanish for yellow fever, vómito negro ("black vomit").
 There may also be kidney failure, hiccups, and delirium.

-Among those who develop jaundice, the fatality rate is 20 to 50%, while the overall fatality rate is about 3 to 7.5%.
+Among those who develop jaundice, the fatality rate is 20%-50%, while the overall fatality rate is about 3 to 7.5%.
 Severe cases may have a mortality rate greater than 50%.

 Surviving the infection provides lifelong immunity, generally with no permanent organ damage.